TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-06-10-2-tricks-to-get-your-symfony-configs-lines-to-minimum.md

     ->arg('$secret', '%env(LOGGER_SECRET)%');
 ```

 For every single scalar line, our config is 1 line longer.
+1 dangerous line that depends on vague argument order or name.

+## Attributes to the Rescue

-This is a recent addition to the Symfony 6.1 version.
+Following feature, is a recent addition at [Symfony 6.1](https://symfony.com/blog/new-in-symfony-6-1-service-autowiring-attributes).
 At first, I was hesitant to move the logic to the service itself.
 The configuration should be in the config file, right?

-After a few experiments, I changed my mind.
+After few experiments, I changed my mind.
 Services now clearly define their dependencies; we don't have to jump back and forth to the config file to learn about them.

 To autowire a param in your service, add `Autowire` and pass `param` or `env` named argument value: